GrimoireGL/grimoire.gl/source/guide/installation.md

 The links introduced above are all CDN.
 You can just paste the links into your javascript file to use.

-**However, these links are linked to newest version.
+**These are linking to the newest version.
 To prevent breaking your work by our update, make sure the versions are fixed.**

 # NPM